 Indian Strawberry, False Strawberry, Mock Strawberry

-I noticed a few websites are using Duchesnea indica (Andrews) Teschem. as the accepted scientific name.
+I noticed a few websites still use the name Duchesnea indica (Andrews) Teschem. as the accepted scientific name.
 It was named and described as such by James Engelbert Teschemacher in Horticultural Register, and Gardener’s Magazine in 1835.
 POWO has this name listed as a synonym of Potentilla indica.

 The genus, Potentilla L., was named and described as such by Carl von Linnaeus in the first edition of the first volume of Species Plantarum in 1753.

-Plants of the World Online lists 482 species in the Potentilla genus (as of 5-21-21 when I last updated this page).
-It is a member of the plant family Rosaceae with a total of 105 genera.
+As of 1-13-23 when this page was last updated, Plants of the World Online lists 49 species in the Potentilla genus.
+It is a member of the plant family Rosaceae with a total of 110 genera.
 Those numbers could change as updates are made on POWO.